This is our review of the best track saw in 2021

-Some people like to attach standard vacuum hose for dust collection.
-But if you're using a dedicated professional dust collector vacuum machine, it turns on when you start the saw and automatically switches off when you turn off the saw.
+Some people like to attach standard vacuum hoses for dust collection.
+But if you’re using a dedicated professional dust collector vacuum machine, it turns on when you start the saw and automatically switches off when you turn off the saw.

 An ergonomically designed handle makes it comfortable to use a track saw for a long duration.
 It reduces the strain or discomfort on your arm and wrist that allows you to work longer without getting tired.

 The blade size determines how thick wood pieces you can cut.
-Most tracks saw blades are available from 6.5 inches to 7.25 inches, capable of cutting twice the material thickness in a single pass.
+Most track saw blades are available from 6.5 inches to 7.25 inches, capable of cutting twice the material thickness in a single pass.

 Keep in mind that if you’re getting a bigger blade, then you need a more powerful motor to maintain high RPM.
 If you don’t need an oversized and heavy-duty track saw, you can opt for smaller blades with a 5-3/8 inches or 4-1/2 inches diameter blade.

 You should aim to find a track saw blade that can give you a maximum depth cut at 45 degrees to a 90-degree angle, depending on your needs.